ditrit/leto-modelizer-plugin-core/guides/documentations/essentials.md

 ComponentDrawOption.js,          // Class that represents option for the Component drawing.
 ComponentLink.js,                // Class that links Components together.
 ComponentLinkDefinition.js,      // Class that defines of the link between Components.
-ParseError.js,                   // Class that represents a parsing error.
-Used by the DefaultParser as default Error.
+ParseLog.js,                     // Class that represents a parsing log.
+Used by the DefaultParser as default log.
 FileInformation.js,              // Class that represents the object to store all file information.
 FileInput.js,                    // Class that represents the object to store the file content.
 Tag.js,                          // Class that represents a tag in Leto-modelizer.
 Used by the DefaultConfiguration class.